-Schools that conduct their own exit counseling rather than have students complete it on studentloans.gov must, within 60 days after the exit counseling session, provide the appropriate federal loan servicer or the guaranty agency for FFEL that is listed in the borrower's student aid records any updated information about: the borrower's name, address, references, future permanent address, Social Security number, the identity and address of the borrower's expected employer, the address of the borrower's next of kin, and the borrower's driver's license number and state of issuance.
-This notification may be accomplished by uploading the information using NSLDS Exit Counseling Submittal available from www.fsadownload.ed.gov.
+Schools that conduct their own exit counseling rather than have students complete it on studentloans.gov must, within 60 days after the exit counseling session, provide the appropriate federal loan servicer or the guaranty agency for FFEL that is listed in the borrower's student aid records any updated information about: her name, address, references, future permanent address, Social Security number, the identity and address of her expected employer, the address of her next of kin, and her driver's license number and state of issuance.
+This information may be uploaded with the NSLDS Exit Counseling Submittal template at (www.fsadownload.ed.gov).
 NSLDS will then provide the data to the appropriate loan holders.